 Linda D. Leary, M.D.

-Clinical Associate Professor Dept. of Pediatrics and Neurology
+Clinical Professor Dept. of Pediatrics and Neurology

 Director of Pediatric Epilepsy Services